neuro-inc/platform-docs/first-steps/getting-started.md

 ## Installing the CLI

-[Web Terminal](https://console.apolo.us/apps/shell/install) application doesn't require installation and can quickly get you familiar with Apolo, allowing you to work with the platform in a browser.
+[Apolo Console](https://console.apolo.us/apps/shell/install) application doesn't require installation and can quickly get you familiar with Apolo, allowing you to work with the platform in a browser.

 However, installing Apolo CLI locally may prove more effective for long-term use:

-* You won't need to pay for simply running the job like you do in Web UI.
+* You won't need to pay for simply running the job like you do in Console.
 * Your source code and other local files will be saved directly on your machine.

 ### Installation instructions